insin/nwb/docs/guides/QuickDevelopment.md

 # Quick Development with nwb

-Installing nwb globally provides commands for quickly running and building code using React or the React-like alternatives nwb also supports.
+Installing nwb globally provides commands for quickly running and building code using the application types nwb supports.

 These quick development commands are:

 - `nwb react` for [React](https://facebook.github.io/react/)
 - `nwb inferno` for [Inferno](https://infernojs.org/)
 - `nwb preact` for [Preact](https://preactjs.com/)
+- `nwb web` for vanilla JavaScript apps

 They all have the same sub-commands: